jofi111/jofi_oscar_app/README.md

 # jofi Oscar Awards Web Application
-Web application opens CSV files from computer with data from Oscars in required table format.
+Web application opens CSV files from computer (in src/uploads folder) with data from Oscars in required table format.

 ## Requirements